-Program Title:Youth Development ServicesCIP Number:0451159906Program Length:18 credit hoursSOC Code(s):21-1093
+Program Title: Youth Development Services

+CIP Number: 0451159906

+Program Length: 18 credit hours

+SOC Code(s): 21-1093
-This certificate program is part of the Social and Human Services AS degree program (01451159901).
-At the completion of this program, the student will be able to:

-01.0 PROGRAM PLANNING AND EVALUATION: Exhibit the ability to: (A) assess the needs of clients and programs; (B) develop interventions that promote optimal functioning, growth, and goal attainment; and (C) evaluate and make necessary adjustments as appropriate. - The student will be able to:

-01.01 Demonstrate knowledge and skills to analyze and assess the needs of clients or client groups.
+ertificate program is part of the Social and Human Services AS degree program (01451159901).
+At the completion of this am, the student will be able to: 01.0 PROGRAM PLANNING AND EVALUATION: Exhibit the ability to: (A) assess the needs of clients and programs; (B) develop interventions that promote optimal functioning, growth, and goal attainment; and (C) evaluate and make necessary adjustments as appropriate. - The student will be able to: 01.01 Demonstrate knowledge and skills to analyze and assess the needs of clients or client groups.
+01.02 Develop goals, and design and implement a plan of action.
 01.03 Display skills to evaluate the outcomes of the plan and the impact on the client or client group.

-02.0 Display an understanding of a youth development approach in community-based, residential, group home and other youth worker environments. - The student will be able to: 02.01 Describe the role of the youth worker as they relate to the management, organization and development of effective youth
+02.0 Display an understanding of a youth development approach in community-based, residential, group home and other youth worker environments. - The student will be able to: 02.01 Describe the role of the youth worker as they relate to the management, organization and development of effective youth organizations.

-02.01 Describe the role of the youth worker as they relate to the management, organization and development of effective youth organizations.

 02.02 Distinguish between the asset and deficit models of adolescent development.
 02.03 Identify social problems unique to adolescent development.
 02.04 Identify characteristics of a successful youth organization.
 02.05 Design a youth program and intervention strategy consistent with the needs of youth and available resources.
 02.06 Evaluate programs based upon the needs of youth and available resources.

-03.0 Examine the theories, principles and stages of typical human growth and development and the challenges of each stage. - The student will be able to:

-03.01 Compare differences among theoretical perspectives on human growth and development.
+03.0 Examine the theories, principles and stages of typical human growth and development and the challenges of each stage. - The student will be able to: 03.01 Compare differences among theoretical perspectives on human growth and development.
 03.02 Demonstrate an understanding of the varying influences on the domains of human development.
 03.03 Demonstrate an understanding of and describe changes in cognitive, bio-psychosocial, and psychosexual development across the lifespan.
 03.04 Define and identify potential threats to normal human growth and development across the lifespan.

-04.0 Demonstrate a general knowledge and understanding of community characteristics. - The student will be able to:

-04.01 Identify and recognize the cultural diversity of the community when providing human services.
+04.0 Demonstrate a general knowledge and understanding of community characteristics. - The student will be able to: 04.01 Identify and recognize the cultural diversity of the community when providing human services.